AlexandriaDAO/core/scripts/whitepaper.md

 ### Librarians

-Alexandria runs on autonomous software so it's growth and expansion is powered by Librarians.

-After signing up with a preferred method, each user is given the option of saving their Principal in the Librarian Canister Registry.
-Once saved, that Librarian is able to store encrypted secrets, as well as the right for Alexandria Cansiters to decrypt them (VetKeys).

-Stored API and wallet keys are usable in-app with ever exposing them to end users.
-These keys power in-app services called LibModules, which send revenue from paid features back to the Librarian providing the keys.
+Alexandria, a self-contained place in cypherspace, is made navigable by porting open versions of the major 'Web Surfing' tools: Search, Social, Storage and AI.
+It has Librarians operating autonomous software, not users visiting a platform.

+After signing up with a Internet Identity, Google Auth, Ethereum, Solana, or NFID, each entrant is issued a Principal that identifies them as a Librarian.

 ### LibModules

-Alexandria, a self-contained place in cypherspace, is made navigable by porting open versions of the major 'Web Surfing' tools: Search, Social, Storage and AI.

-Librarians carry the weight of this by hosting pre-configured deployments of open-source packages called 'LibModules'.
+Librarians carry the weight of service hosting by deploying pre-configured, open-source packages called 'LibModules'.
 Technically, they're just nodes that provide pluggable API for developers, starting with the following:

 - ArWeave (completed): Uploads Alexandria-compatable books to the permaweb.
 - Meilisearch (completed): Creates keyword search engines from the contents of books.